 The Doctor didn't listen.
 He sprang from room to room, calling Jackie's name.
 Checking every room.
 Rose moved to the living room couch in a haze, her senses feeling muted.
 Her head buzzed.
 Her mother was gone.
 The door was open.
 The ornament broken, the photo tipped.
 Something was very wrong, and the Doctor refused to admit it in front of Rose.

-He returned to her, his face unreadable, and plopped himself next to her on the couch.
+He returned to her, his face unreadable, and plopped himself next to her on the sofa.
 She held a wrapped present in her hands.
 "For Rose, XOXO," the tag said.
 She was holding it and staring ahead blankly.
 Her eyes were unfocused.

 "Probably just popped out for a bit in a hurry.
 Bumped into the cabinet on her way out.
 She'll be back," he said.